On weak solutions of a control-volume model for liquid films flowing down a fibre: Abstract

 \section{Abstract}

-This paper analytically investigates the solutions to a control-volume model for liquid films flowing down a vertical fibre.
-The dynamic evolution of the free surface is governed by a coupled degenerate nonlinear PDE system for the fluid film radius and the axial velocity.
-We prove the existence of weak solutions to the coupled system based on the application of a priori estimates derived for energy-entropy functionals.
-Existence of travelling wave solutions to the system is also established.
-Numerical studies are presented to illustrate the derived analytical results for both the dynamic PDE solutions and the travelling wave structures.
+This paper presents an analytical investigation of the solutions to a control volume model for liquid films flowing down a vertical fibre.
+The evolution of the free surface is governed by a coupled system of degenerate nonlinear partial differential equations, which describe the fluid film's radius and axial velocity.
+We demonstrate the existence of weak solutions to this coupled system by applying a priori estimates derived from energy-entropy functionals.
+Additionally, we establish the existence of traveling wave solutions for the system.
+To illustrate our analytical findings, we present numerical studies that showcase the dynamic solutions of the partial differential equations as well as the traveling wave solutions.